 How do I request completion of a letter / report?

 We will need as much detail as you can give us in writing (via econsult or in writing).
 This should include specific details of what the letter is for, to whom it is directed, why you need it, and what information you feel we need to include in the letter (particularly how your medical condition impacts on what you need the letter for).
-The doctor can only write what they know to be true from your medical records, what you inform them of and their personal clinical knowledge of you.
+The doctor can only write what they know to be true from your medical records.

 How do I request completion of a form?